 So you’ve set up your business Instagram account, and now it’s time to create your first post!
 Here we’ll take you through the steps of uploading your first post to your Instagram grid.
+Watch our quick tutorial, or read on to get into the nitty gritty.

 Of course, you can post whatever you like to your grid, but we would suggest keeping your message in line with both your business, and with recent events.
 Try to ensure that grid posts are of good quality, as they will form a ‘highlights’ reel for your business.